j3k0/cordova-plugin-purchase/doc/api.md

  - `product.id` - Identifier of the product on the store
  - `product.alias` - Alias that can be used for more explicit [queries](#queries)
  - `product.type` - Family of product, should be one of the defined [product types](#product-types).
+ - `product.group` - Name of the group your subscription product is a member of (default to `"default"`).
+If you don't set anything, all subscription will be members of the same group.
  - `product.state` - Current state the product is in (see [life-cycle](#life-cycle) below).
 Should be one of the defined [product states](#product-states)
  - `product.title` - Localized name or short description
  - `product.description` - Localized longer description